Free Boat (Vessel) Bill of Sale Form | PDF | Word

 How to Sell a Boat (Vessel)

-If you are looking to sell your boat, there are some steps that can be taken to increase your chances of a sale.
-Listed below is a guide that will help ease the process of selling your watercraft.
+If you are looking to sell your boat, there are some steps you can take to increase your chances of a sale.
+Below is a guide that will help ease the process of selling your watercraft.

 Step 1 – Preparing your Vessel for Sale

-Before you present your boat to the public, you are going to want to make sure that the vessel is in tip-top shape.
+Before you present your boat to the public, you will want to ensure that the vessel is in tip-top shape.
 Start by emptying out any unnecessary clutter within the boat.
 If your boat contains a cabin, clean the inside top to bottom using household cleaning products and vacuum the floors.
 Next, you are going to want to clean the outside.
-Begin by washing the deck making your way down to the hull to scrub off any grime caused by the water (a power washer could be used for the more stubborn build up).
+Begin by washing the deck and going down to the hull to scrub off any grime caused by the water (a power washer could be used for the more stubborn build-up).

-Examine the boat looking for any defects such as scratches, rust, damaged parts, malfunctioning equipment, etc. Assess whether or not you think it is worth taking the time and money to repair the flaws to increase your chances of getting a higher price.
-Some defects may be easily repaired for a low price, others you may think will cut into your profit.
+Examine the boat for defects such as scratches, rust, damaged parts, malfunctioning equipment, etc. Assess whether it is worth taking the time and money to repair the flaws to increase your chances of getting a higher price.
+Some defects may be easily repaired for a low price, while others may cut into your profit.

 Step 2 – Collect the Vessel’s Paperwork